pcompieta/vinted-wardrobe/README.md

-# Vinted Wardrobe Refresher
+# Vinted Wardrobe client
-Simple python package that uses the Vinted API to search new posts.
+Simple python package that uses the Vinted API to export Wardrobe.

 ## Install
 Install the package via pip: